CarterMcAlister/linear-code-review/README.md

 - Adds a Linear-styled `View Diff` button next to `View PR` on Linear review pages.
 - Prefetches GitHub pull request metadata, changed files, and diff text when the Linear page loads.
 - Renders changed files with `@pierre/trees` and diffs with `@pierre/diffs`.
+- Optimized so that the diff viewer stays snappy even with huge changes.
 - Supports private repositories through an optional GitHub token stored in Chrome sync storage.
 - Handles binary or oversized files with a fallback message when GitHub does not provide a text patch.